robinoldman/bike-site/README.md

 a working keyboard
 a way of keeping score
-a way of knowing howm many guesses they have left a way to reset the whole game so they can play again
+a way of knowing how many guesses they have left a way to reset the whole game so they can play again